15 Project 4 - Developing an image filter

 }

 You might quest yourself what the value SPNG_FMT_RGBA8 means.
-This value is actually an enum value defined in the spng.h header file.
+This value is actually an enum value defined in the spng.h C header file.
 This enum is used to identify a “PNG format”.
 More precisely, it identifies a PNG file that uses the RGBA color model and 8 bit depth.
-So by providing this enum value as input to the spng_decoded_image_size() function, we are saying to this function to calculate the size of the decoded pixel data considering a PNG file that follows this “RGBA color model with 8 bit depth format”.
+So, by providing this enum value as input to the spng_decoded_image_size() function, we are saying to this function to calculate the size of the decoded pixel data, by considering a PNG file that follows this “RGBA color model with 8 bit depth” format.

 const output_size = try calc_output_size(ctx);